by Louis Bofferding

 As in the past, they could be worn to dramatic effect, but today they are best suited to their other original purpose, the decoration of the home.
 Here, we show some heaped in a Venini glass bowl, and ornamenting a Christmas tree.

 AN ART NOUVEAU CENTERPIECE

 Designed by Albert Meyer (1867-1944), made by the Württembergerische Metallwarenfabrik.
 Flower bowl, circa 1905.
 Silver plate with a glass liner.
 H: 4 ½” L: 12″ D: 4 ½” $5,000

-This ravishing Art Nouveau silver-plated centerpiece is decorated with butterflies, flowers, and budding tendrils.
-Retaining the original applied patina, and cobalt-blue glass liner, it was designed by the sculptor Albert Meyer, and stamped by its German maker, Württembergerische Metallwarenfabrik — the Tiffany of Mitteleuropa, you might say.
-Celebrated internationally, this firm exhibited in all the world’s fairs, maintained showrooms in Württemberg, Berlin, Vienna, and Warsaw, and zeroed in on the Anglo-Saxon market by publishing an English-language catalog, featuring this centerpiece, and building a London headquarters known as Wurtemberg House.
+This ravishing Art Nouveau silver-plated centerpiece, decorated with butterflies, flowers, and budding tendrils, was designed by the German sculptor Albert Meyer.
+It retains the original applied patina, the cobalt-blue glass liner, and the stamp of its maker, the Württembergerische Metallwarenfabrik (the Tiffany of Mitteleuropa, you might say).
+Celebrated internationally, this firm exhibited in all the world’s fairs, and opened stores in Württemberg, Berlin, Vienna, and Warsaw.
+To capture the Anglo-Saxon market, they published an English-language catalog that featured this centerpiece, and built a six-story showroom, office, and studio in London that was christened Wurtemberg House.

 A CLIP WITH A SAINT

 Line Vautrin (1913-1997).
 ‘Sainte Foi’ clip, circa 1950.
 Enameled gilt bronze.
 1 ¾” Sold